-Dr. Ewa Bardasz Fellow at The Lubrizol Corporation (retired), where she was responsible for overseeing technical activities related to lubricating novel combustion hardware, aftertreatment systems and emissions.
-She is experienced in the areas of crankcase lubrication, corrosion inhibition, engine testing and exhaust emissions control.
+Ewa Bardasz, Fellow at The Lubrizol Corporation (retired), where she was responsible for overseeing technical activities related to lubricating novel combustion hardware, aftertreatment systems and emissions.
+She is experienced in the areas of crankcase lubrication, corrosion inhibition, engine/vehicle testing and exhaust emissions control.
 Dr. Bardasz holds over 25 patents, has published multiple technical and scientific papers, authored chapters for technical books and is a frequent invited speaker at conferences throughout the U.S. and Europe.
 She is the recipient of the SAE International 2002 Award for Research on Automotive Lubricants, and 2009 SAE International Environmental Excellence in Transportation Award.
-Dr. Bardasz is a Fellow of SAE International and a Fellow of the Society of Tribologists and Lubrication Engineers (STLE) where she is also on the Board of Directors.
+Dr. Bardasz is a member of National Academy of Engineering (NAE), Fellow of SAE International and a Fellow of the Society of Tribologists and Lubrication Engineers (STLE).
 Dr. Bardasz obtained a M.Sc. in Chemical Engineering from Warsaw Technical University and a PhD in Chemical Engineering from Case Institute of Technology.

 Bernard Challen is an independent engineering consultant, active mainly in the automotive industry.
 His technical areas of interest include electronics and control, instrumentation, the use of computer-aided engineering tools, and vehicle noise & vibration.
 Until 1991, he was Technical Director at Ricardo Consulting Engineers where one of his responsibilities was the formation of Ricardo North America.
 His technical responsibilities within Ricardo included noise and vibration, instrumentation and control, large engines and the business development of Ricardo in North America.
 Mr. Challen is active in a number of professional societies.
 A recipient of the SAE Forest R. McFarland award in 1983, 1990 and 1996, he was elected a Fellow of SAE in 1997 and in 2008 he was the recipient of the SAE Medal of Honor.
 Mr. Challen is a Fellow of the Institution of Mechanical Engineers (IMechE) and also the Institution of Engineering Technology (IET).
 He has served as General Chair for the SAE Noise and Vibration Conference from 1992-2003.
 In addition to being a regular contributor of technical papers to SAE, he also serves on the Engineering Meetings Board.
 Mr. Challen earned a B.Sc.(Eng.) in Mechanical Engineering and M.Sc.
 Noise and Vibration, Institute of Sound and Vibration Research, from Southampton University.